How and when to use a delayed surface marker buoy

 Earlier in this article I mentioned a ‘Surface Marker Buoy‘ or SMB.

 The main difference between a delayed surface marker buoy and a surface marker buoy is that a DSMB or safety sausage is taken down on the dive and only deployed at the end of the dive.
 Whereas an SMB stays on the surface for the duration of the dive.

 The SMB is used so the dive boat skipper can see where the submerged divers are.
-He uses the buoy to follow the divers in a drift dive.
+The boat skipper will use the buoy to follow the divers on a drift dive.